Takatū logo

 Levels

-This course is intended for those who are already confident in Māori-medium education settings.
-Participants will work to further expand their vocabulary and refine their knowledge of sentence structures and language resources, to fortify their teaching of core curriculum in te reo Māori.
+This course is intended for those who are able to sustain conversations in te reo Māori.
+Participants will work to further expand their vocabulary and refine their knowledge of sentence structures and language resources.
 This course is taught entirely in te reo Māori.

-This course is intended for confident, advanced speakers and/or teachers of te reo Māori, who are based in Māori medium education settings.
-Participants will work to further expand and refine their prior knowledge of details of vocabulary, grammar and language planning, in order to enhance their ability to support quality language use, teaching and learning in their language communities.
+This course is intended for confident, advanced speakers and/or teachers of te reo Māori.
+Participants will work to further expand and refine their knowledge of vocabulary, grammar and language planning, in order to enhance their ability to support quality language use, teaching and learning in their language communities.

 Programme delivery

-Here is a breakdown of the delivery dates and expectations over each of the levels for Intake 3, 2023.
+Here is a breakdown of the delivery dates and expectations over each of the levels for Intake 4, 2024.

 Te Whanganui a Tara